Makeup Artist Job Description

 Ready to take on the challenge of becoming a makeup artist?
 Click the “Find Schools” button below to get started and look for makeup artist training programs near you.

 A day in the life of the makeup artist is tough to pin down, because every day can be totally different for this dynamic and constantly changing profession!
 One day you may be doing makeup backstage at a runway fashion show, and the next day you could be doing makeup for a bride and her bridal, party.
 Not to mention, every single face needs something unique no matter what the setting.
-A day in the life of the makeup artist can vary wildly based on what specialty you work in and what’s on your itinerary that day, but there are a few standards that apply across the board.
+A day in the life of the makeup professional can vary wildly based on what specialty you work in and what’s on your itinerary that day, but there are a few standards that apply across the board.

 Prepare Your Tools -You likely invested in high-quality makeup brushes and tools, as well as quality makeup palettes.
 You need to take care of those tools, and keep them organized.
 A messy station does not say “professionalism.”
 Think about the cosmetics jobs you have lined up for the day, and organize your tool kit for the gig or your work station accordingly.
 Be sure that your brushes and supplies have been properly cleaned and sanitized for the safety of your clients.
 Be sure you have everything you need to get through the day seamlessly, that your brush belt is fully stocked, and that you have your sanitation canister at the ready for used brushes.